Skip to main content

 How Our Extensive Trademark Screening Works

 Thankfully, we don’t do a glitchy quick search and call it a day.
-Instead, we perform a full search for you and use a variety of screening tools.
-We have a dedicated team of researchers who use the same services that trademark attorneys use.
-In addition to federal trademark checks, we also perform state checks, common law usage, and web screenings.
-We also have the ability to search global trademarks in a number of countries if necessary.
+Instead, we perform more complete screenings (but still not a full search) for you and use a variety of screening tools.
+We have a dedicated team for name research, who use the same tools and services that trademark attorneys use.
+In addition to federal trademark checks, we perform state checks, common law usage checks, and web screenings.
+We also have the ability to search global trademarks in almost all countries if necessary.

-Indeed, we understand that this screening process is an absolutely vital element of naming your company.
-Let us take care of this process for you and guarantee that your perfect name is legally protected.
+Indeed, we understand that this screening process is an absolutely vital element of naming your company, product or service.
+Let us take care of this process for you so that you have a high likelihood that your perfect name is legally protectable.

 Business people discussing new trademark screening project in office